Eclipse Compact+ Terms & Conditions

 (B) The Customer wishes to use the Provider’s service in its business operations.

-(C) The Provider has agreed to provide and the Customer has agreed to take and pay for the Provider’s service subject to the terms and conditions of this Agreement.
+(C) By signing the System Supply Order Form the Provider has agreed to provide and the Customer has agreed to take and pay for the Provider’s service subject to the terms and conditions of this Agreement.

 NOW IT IS HEREBY AGREED as follows: